moskytw/mosql/docs/result.rst

     ["UPDATE detail SET val = 'changed' WHERE detail_id = 1"]

 .. warning::
     In 0.1.0, you must specify the `identify_by` -- otherwise it will generate a update SQL without any condition.
 That's terrible.
+It is fixed in v0.1.1.

 That's all.
 You may want to know more methods the Model provides: :ref:`model-api`.